 Burdensome doesn’t begin to explain it

 However, that’s where a lot of the feel-good aspect of things ends.
-Integrity fees at the proposed 1 percent rate are widely considered a non-starter by many in the gaming industry, considering that prospective sportsbook operators will also have to fork over:- Whatever the applicable tax rate on revenue is in the state they operate.
+Integrity fees at the proposed 1 percent rate are widely considered a non-starter by many in the gaming industry, considering that prospective sportsbook operators will also have to fork over:

 - A federal excise tax of .25 percent on handle that currently remains unmovable, despite the fact it actually appears to be quite obsolete.